HTTPArchive/almanac.httparchive.org/src/content/en/2021/structured-data.md

   )
 }}

-The `sameAs` property accounts for 1.6% of all JSON-LD markup, and is present on 13.03% of pages.
+The `sameAs` property accounts for 1.6% of all JSON-LD markup and is present on 13.03% of pages.

 We can see that the most common values of the `sameAs` property (normalizing from _URLs_ to _hostnames_) are 'social media' platforms (e.g., facebook.com, instagram.com), and 'official sources' (e.g., wikipedia.org, yelp.com) - with the sum of the former accounting for ~75% of usage.